viniciusbsneto/star-wars-api/README.md

 ## :speech_balloon: About

-Star Wars API - is a technical challenge proposed by an awesome company for a junior back-end position that I'm applying to.
-It's a REST API for Star Wars planets.
+Star Wars API - is a a REST API for Star Wars planets.

 ---